J9ck/j9ck/README.md

 # Jack Doyle 👋

 Welcome to my GitHub!
 I’m a **college student** with a dual focus in **Computer Science** and **Artificial Intelligence**.
 I'm passionate about building innovative solutions that solve real-world problems and improve everyday life.
-When I'm not coding, I’m usually working on web development, exploring AI applications, or driving technology initiatives on campus.
+When I'm not coding, I’m usually working on web development, exploring AI applications, or driving technology initiatives on my college campus.

 ## About Me 🎓